-Authentication in Cisco 2851 is role-based.
+Authentication to the Cisco 2811 and Cisco 2821 is role-based.
 There are two main roles in the router that operators can assume: the Crypto Officer role and the User role.
 The administrator of the router assumes the Crypto Officer role in order to configure and maintain the router using Crypto Officer services, while the Users exercise only the basic User services.
 The module supports RADIUS and TACACS+ for authentication.
 A complete description of all the management and configuration capabilities of the router can be found in the Performing Basic System Management manual and in the online help for the router.